-- an explanation and interpretation of your child's record from school personnel; - have other arrangements made to review and inspect, including obtaining a copy of the record, if the school's failure to provide those copies deprives you of the opportunity to review and inspect the record; - a copy of the record if you are involved in a pending due process hearing; and - have someone inspect and review the record for you (with your consent).
+- an explanation and interpretation of your child's record from school personnel; - have other arrangements made to review and inspect, including obtaining a copy of the record, if the school's failure to provide those copies deprives you of the opportunity to review and inspect the record; - a copy of the record if you are involved in a pending due process hearing; and have someone inspect and review the record for you (with your consent).

 The school may charge you for copies of the record, except for a copy of the evaluation report and IEP, but cannot charge more than the actual cost of duplication.
 The fee must not prevent you from seeing the record or exercising your rights to review or inspect the records.
-The school cannot charge a fee to search for records.
+The school may charge a search fee for any time spent searching for records that are in an electronic format that exceeds 5 hours.